jdmulligan/Subjet-GNN/README.md

 ```
 The `-i` path should point to a file `subjets_unshuffled.h5` containing a dataset produced by the [JFN](https://github.com/jdmulligan/JFN) repository.
 Locations of produced datasets on hiccup and perlmutter can be found [here](https://docs.google.com/spreadsheets/d/1DI_GWwZO8sYDB9FS-rFzitoDk3SjfHfgoKVVGzG1j90).

 Once the graphs are constructed (by the `graph_constructor` module), they will be read from file on subsequent runs.
-If you would like to force recreate them, you can add the argument `--regenerate-graphs`.
+- If you would like to force recreate them, you can add the argument `--regenerate-graphs`.
+- If you would like to use graphs that were already constructed from the JFN processing script output (in the `subjets_unshuffled.h5` file), you can add the argument `--use_precomputed_graphs`.

 You can also re-run the plotting script after training the models, if you like:
 ```